 While deploying the packages to the production environment, it is a bad practice to edit the package configuration settings in BIDS.
 If you place connection manager details inside the package, then you have to edit them using BIDS only.
 To avoid these circumstances, we had SSIS Package Configuration settings.
 You can use them to save the connection manager details, variables, values, etc. Here, we show you the list of available SSIS Package Configurations and its description.

 By default, the SSIS Package Configuration setting is not available in package designers.
 For instance, if you right-click on the control flow region, it will open the context menu.
 From the list, you can see there is no Package Configuration.. option.

-To get that SSIS Package Configuration option, Please navigate yourself to Project Menu and select Convert to Package Deployment Model sub-menu.
+To get that SSIS Package Configuration option, Please navigate yourself to Project Menu and select the Convert to Package Deployment Model sub-menu.

 After you click the OK button, SSIS will convert the current package into the deployment model.
 Click OK to close the conversion window.

-Sample package for SSIS Package Configuration
+SSIS Sample Package for Configuration

-Before we get into the SSIS Package Configuration demo, let me show you the table that we are going to use.
-It is the Duplicate Employee Table in SQL Server.
+Before we get into the Package Configuration demo, let me show you the table we will use.
+It is the Duplicate Employee Table.

--- SSIS Package Configuration Example SELECT [FirstName] ,[LastName] ,[Education] ,[Occupation] ,[Sales] ,[HireDate] ,[YearlyIncome] FROM [DuplicateEmployee] WHERE [YearlyIncome] = ?
+-- Example SELECT [FirstName] ,[LastName] ,[Education] ,[Occupation] ,[Sales] ,[HireDate] ,[YearlyIncome] FROM [DuplicateEmployee] WHERE [YearlyIncome] = ?
 AND [Education] = ?